WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 - Roche CM discussions
 - Turing/Crick coordination (not challenging but need several discussions still to bring everyone on the same page)

+KW: Really helpful discussion in the meeting with an acknowledgement that balancing uncertainty is the "struggle" rather than more specific challenges.

 #### What would you like to work on next week?
 - Next step in governance, getting a call out before August
+  - KW: Very exciting!
 - Set the next Book Dash sorted
 - Some backlog in TTW

 #### Where do you need help from Kirstie?
 - Research Fellow discussion
+  - KW: Thank you for bringing this up - I hope it was helpful

 ---